TEDxTUM/TEDx-YTT/README.md

 ## Acknowledgments

-* TEDx... for the idea to built a tracker based on Youtube API
+* TEDxWilmington for the idea to built a tracker based on the Youtube Data API